Blynk-Technologies/Blynk-MicroPython-Edgent/README.md

 # Blynk.Edgent for MicroPython

 Blynk offers custom MicroPython builds tailored for IoT applications.
-These builds provide a standard, `asyncio`-based MicroPython environment enhanced with various fixes, improvements, and additional features:
+These builds provide a standard, MicroPython environment enhanced with various fixes, improvements, and additional features:

 - `blynk.inject` - BLE-assisted device claiming and provisioning
 - `blynk.air` - OTA updates using **Blynk.Console** and **Blynk.Apps**